GET CONNECTED

 An independent impact measurement study initiated by

 ‘Wadi’ means ‘orchard’ and is a horticulture-based farming system harnessed primarily in rain-fed tribal areas.
-With people’s participation being one of the most important ingredients of the project, ACF was selected by NABARD to implement the project by increasing the agricultural income for the tribal population located in the poorest block.
+With people’s participation being one of the most important ingredients of the project, Ambuja Foundation was selected by NABARD to implement the project by increasing the agricultural income for the tribal population located in the poorest block.
 It also acted as the ‘anchor’ of the project and was responsible for providing a supply of inputs, marketing crops, and extending financial support through linkages among other things.

-ACF enrolled 279 beneficiary farmers from 10 villages under the Wadi project in two years and provided them with saplings of lemon and pomegranate with handholding support, to develop Wadis across half an acre of their land.
+Ambuja Foundation enrolled 279 beneficiary farmers from 10 villages under the Wadi project in two years and provided them with saplings of lemon and pomegranate with handholding support, to develop Wadis across half an acre of their land.
 Most participating farmers were either marginal (47.8 percent) or small farmers (50 percent) with landholding ranging between 2-5 acres.

-ACF also supported farmers in the development of cash crops, like vegetables and pulses - helping farmers diversify their crop basket and income sources, and pulling them out of the slow slide into extreme poverty.
+Ambuja Foundation also supported farmers in the development of cash crops, like vegetables and pulses - helping farmers diversify their crop basket and income sources, and pulling them out of the slow slide into extreme poverty.

 Indicators presented in the report highlighted that: